 Teenagers are lonely, teenagers are misunderstood.
 It’s absolutely true that teenagers are raging with new hormones, and these hormones render their own selves unrecognizable.
 Remember?
 Suddenly, your friends are different, and you are different.
 Teenagers are romantic to a fault, throwing themselves around the world, at each other, trying to find something to grip onto as their lives roll forward toward an unknowable future.
 You see things differently, you feel things differently, and there is nothing that can be done, outside of finding people who understand.
 That is, if you’re lucky.

 So, what happens when a teenager is faced with feelings that exceed the typical?
-That is what a new film, based on a graphic novel, seems to ask.
-The graphic novel, My Friend Dahmer, written and illustrated by Derf Backderf, is a first-hand account of the author’s high school friendship (or something like that) with Jeffery Dahmer.
+The graphic novel, My Friend Dahmer (which later became a movie of the same name), written and illustrated by Derf Backderf, is a first-hand account of the author’s high school friendship (or something like that) with Jeffery Dahmer.
 Backderf seeks to demonstrate that Dahmer showed early sighs of neglect, alcoholism, and emotional turmoil that the adults in his life, especially those at his school, either didn’t notice or chose to ignore.

 In My Friend Dahmer, Backderf is a typical teenager in the late 70s, his family life normal, his friend group tight knit and mischievous, admittedly using Dahmer’s strangeness for their own entertainment.
 Dahmer’s shtick, according to Backderf, is an imitation he did of his mother’s nervous breakdowns, in which she would shake and twitch and make strange noises until she exhausted herself.
 Dahmer was making humor out of a painful home life, where his mother was mentally ill with a severe untreated anxiety disorder or perhaps something more severe.
 His father and mother fought constantly, and when their marriage ultimately ended in an ugly divorce, they left Dahmer to live alone in the house, his mother choosing to take his brother with her, but not Jeff.
 All this happened before he graduated.